 Part way through the Boardwalk Trail, there is a short out and back trail down to the beach.
 If you are lucky you might be able to spot some pelicans, but unfortunately all we saw were a flock of seagulls.
 However, they did give me a great opportunity to capture some photos of them against the still, glassy water.

-We didn’t spot too many birds as they were probably taking shelter from the sweltering heat (we saw a hawk, seagulls, pelicans and cormorants), but the island is home to over 200 different species, so keep your eyes and ears open!
+The island is home to over 200 different species of birds so keep your eyes and ears open!
+We didn’t spot too many as they were probably taking shelter from the sweltering heat (we saw a hawk, seagulls, pelicans and cormorants).
 We also saw frogs, grasshoppers, spiders, butterflies, moths, and mosquitoes.
 (DO NOT forget your bug spray!)

-More park information can be found on the Sir Winston Churchill Provincial Park page on the Alberta Parks website.
+- More information about Sir Winston Churchill Provincial Park can be found on the Alberta Parks website.